CeramicClaw/solitaire/README.md

-A C-implementation of Bruce Schneier's [solitairie cipher](https://www.schneier.com/academic/solitaire/).
+A C-implementation of Bruce Schneier's [solitaire cipher](https://www.schneier.com/academic/solitaire/).

 Guaranteed to not be the most efficient.